EndIess/PSIT-Project/README.md

-<h1>MAGIC WORD</h1>
+MAGIC WORD
 ============
-This program is automatically switched the language when you forget to change it.
-This program is part of PSIT project.
+This program is automatically switched the language when you forget to change it.\n This program is part of PSIT project.

 HOW TO USE THIS PROGRAM